Llano County, Texas: Darmstadt Society of Forty

 Count Castell of the Adelsverein negotiated with the separate Darmstadt Society of Forty to colonize 200 families on the Fisher–Miller Land Grant in Texas.
 In return, they were to receive $12,000 in money, livestock, and equipment, and provisions for a year.
 After the first year, the colonies were expected to support themselves.
 The colonies attempted were Castell, Leiningen, Bettina, Schoenburg and Meerholz in Llano County; Darmstädler Farm in Comal County; and Tusculum in Kendall County.
 Of these, only Castell survives.
 The colonies failed after the Adelsverein funding expired, and also due to conflict of structure and authorities.
 Some members moved to other Adelsverein settlements in Texas.
 Others moved elsewhere, or returned to Germany.

-Library book purges
+Library book bans

-Llano county libraries were purged of books containing nudity, sex education, and discussion of racism in 2021 and 2022 by county commissioners.
+Llano county libraries were purged of books containing sex education and discussion of racism in 2021 and 2022 by county commissioners.
 Titles removed include In the Night Kitchen, Caste: The Origins of Our Discontents, and Between the World and Me.
 Librarian Suzette Baker in Kingsland was fired for her refusal to remove books from the shelves.
 The library board voted unanimously to close its meetings to the public in 2022.
+After a lawsuit was filed, a federal judge ruled in March 2023 that at least 12 of the books must be placed back onto shelves.
+In response, county commissioners considered closing the library in a special meeting.
+They have appealed the decision by the federal judge.